Night Stalker rapist Delroy Grant jailed for 27 years

 He had been convicted of 29 offences, including burglary, rape and sexual assault, on Thursday.
 His oldest victim was 89.

-The attacks took place in Warlingham, Shirley, Beckenham, Bromley, Addiscombe, Orpington and West Dulwich.'Extreme fear'
+The attacks took place in Warlingham, Shirley, Beckenham, Bromley, Addiscombe, Orpington and West Dulwich.

 Several of his victims were blind, deaf or had conditions including Alzheimer's and Parkinson's disease.